-- Color - Light colors reflect heat away from your horse, keeping him cooler.
-Light colors also help to camouflage your horse from some bugs and flies, like greenheads, that are attracted to dark moving meals.
+- Color – Light colors reflect heat away from your horse, keeping him cooler.
+Light colors also help to camouflage your horse from some bugs and flies, like greenheads, that are attracted to dark-moving meals.

 It’s believed that zebra stripes confuse flies that are attracted by sight.
 And also this pattern is cute.

-- Fabric - Some fly sheets are barely detectable and drape over your horse like a second skin.
-Obviously these have the shortest life spans.
+- Fabric – Some fly sheets are barely detectable and drape over your horse like a second skin.
+Obviously, these have the shortest life spans.
 More durable fabric options are rigid and almost float over parts of your horse, and seem to create a bubble of fly sheet protection.
 There are also tons of options in between.
-I tend to prefer the stiffer fabrics, for some reason I think of them as “air conditioned” if the fabric doesn’t drape over them so much.
+I tend to prefer the stiffer fabrics, for some reason I think of them as “air-conditioned” if the fabric doesn’t drape over them so much.

 This stiff mesh is light and doesn’t drape.
 I can’t prove it, but it seems like more air could flow around.
 And, the stiffer fabric seems harder to penetrate for the really big horse flies.

-Belly guards rule!
+Belly guards are helpful

 - Special needs – If your horse suffers from sweet itch, look for brands that are specially designed with hoods, extensive belly covers, and wrap around the tops of legs to create a giant impenetrable seal.
 I suppose you could also use one of these styles for the non-sweet itch horse if you liked.